yusuf-madkour/exploring-us-bike-share-data/Readme.md

 ## Usage

-Run the command below from terminal after navigating to the project directory.
+Run the commands below from terminal after navigating to the project directory.

 ```bash
 conda activate bikeshare